Master the Art of Travelling with Just a Carry-On

 3. There is very little space to bring stuff back

 Again, that is a plus for me.
-I used to agonise over what souvenir to bring back for myself and my loved ones.
-Although I still manage to bring some souvenirs, gone are the days where I spend way too many hours in tourist shops.
+I used to agonize over what souvenir to bring back for myself and my loved ones.
+Although I still manage to bring some souvenirs, gone are the days when I spent way too many hours in tourist shops.

 I still manage to bring a few things, usually consumables or small flat things: snacks, postcards, prints, etc. But I much prefer to take lots of photos and will only buy items that already fit with my style.